-Role and diversity of microbes in nature, culture based and non-culture-based technique to study microbes in environment.
-Biogeochemical cycles-N, C, S and other cycles with the role of microorganisms.
-Pathogens of animals, humans and plants in nature and saprophytes in environment.
+Role and diversity of microbes in nature, culture-based and non-culture-based techniques to study microbes in the environment.
+Biogeochemical cycles- N, C, S, P with the role of microorganisms.
+Pathogens of animals, humans and plants in nature and saprophytes in the environment.